kbroman/Paper_DataOrg/manuscript.md

 so, there's a good chance of introducing errors.
 Data rearrangement is best accomplished via code (such as with an R, Python, or Ruby script) so you never lose the record of what you did to the data.

+## Acknowledgments

+Lance Waller generously provided comments to improve the manuscript.

 ## References